kini12/public-word_deployer/README.md

 Then, the data used in the fields is inserted in a Word document.

-How to prepare a Word field with Merge Fields :
+How to prepare a Word field with an addresable variable in Python :

 Within Word: